Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

 .. image:: ../_static/imgs/Chapter_3_Module_test/Chapter3_11.png
     :align: center

-:red:`If your connection board version is V2.0 and you do not have the SPI feature turned on, the LedPixel will not show the color.
+:combo:`red font-bolder:If your connection board version is V2.0 and you do not have the SPI feature turned on, the LedPixel will not show the color.
 Refer here to turn on the SPI.`

 Result:
 ----------------------------------------------------------------